Modern Slavery Statement

 Our current policies, procedures and training to tackle modern slavery and human trafficking in our supply chains, our Salon Partners and our business include:

-• Annually inform all employees of Treatwell’s and their own obligations in relation to modern slavery and regularly remind them of the Ethics Hotline, our internal communication channel which employees can use to confidentially detail their concerns if they feel that there is an ethical issue we should be made aware of and investigate.
+• Annually informing all employees of Treatwell’s and their own obligations in relation to modern slavery and regularly remind them of our internal communication channel which employees can use to confidentially detail their concerns if they feel that there is an ethical issue we should be made aware of and investigate.
 All employees are encouraged to make use of this should they feel they need to and are protected in doing so under our Whistleblowing Policy;

 • Report issues to the Modern Slavery Helpline, either directly or by encouraging the individual who has raised the concern to do so, whether a Salon Partner, their employee, a customer or indeed one of our own employees, whilst disclosing that the salon in question is listed on Treatwell and offering our support in helping with the investigations;

-• Remove any salon which receives any complaint about modern slavery which is corroborated by our own investigation and/or investigations by the Modern Slavery Helpline and;
+• Remove any salon where we have received a complaint about modern slavery which is corroborated by our own investigation and/or investigations by the Modern Slavery Helpline and/or investigations by the police; and

-• As an authenticated organisation, we are able to access specialist tools and information to help continuously build on our statement whilst supporting wider efforts to tackle modern slavery in the UK.
+• Register with the Central Registry for business transparency and the government’s Modern Slavery Registry and published this statement within both platforms.
+As an authenticated organisation, we are able to access specialist tools and information to help continuously build on our statement whilst supporting wider efforts to tackle modern slavery in the UK.

 What next?

-Signed by Director of Treatwell Limited Giampiero Marino on 12 January 2023.
+Signed by Director of Treatwell Limited Tobias Hinteregger on 26 November 2024.